Does A Car Accident Affect Your Credit Score?

 If you have medical bills from a car accident, they can affect your credit score if you fail to pay them on time.
 Medical bills are treated like any other bills, and if they are sent to collections, they can have a negative impact on your credit score.
 It is crucial to communicate with the medical provider and negotiate a payment plan if you are unable to pay the full amount.

-Read More: Do I Need To Declare Accident In Company Car?
+Read More: Do I Need To Replace Car Seat After Minor Accident?

 It is also important to note that if you have health insurance, they will cover most of the medical expenses.
 However, you will still be responsible for the deductible and copay, which can be a significant expense.
 Make sure to keep track of all medical bills and communicate with the insurance company to avoid any negative impact on your credit score.